ENI6M4/Socialism/README.md

 <br>*Tweet About FF/FG Only Benefiting Those Earning Above 160k (From Before Election, On Twitter - Can't Find)
 <br>*Varadker Being Against Abortion and Same Sex Marriage - Populist (Video On Twitter)
 <br>*Bailing Out the Airlines (Just Like the Banks)
-<br>*Irish Government Corruption Over the Years, Lately Preventing Disclosure of Information
+<br>*Irish Government Corruption Over the Years, lLately Preventing Disclosure of Information
 <br>
 <br><a href="https://medium.com/@zackbreslin/the-irish-ruling-class-who-are-they-what-do-they-want-how-do-they-get-233290bcfca7"> -- Who Are the Irish Ruling Class and What Do They Want </a>
 <a href="https://www.youtube.com/watch?v=8sVyc9o8p2Q"> -- Housing Crisis - 1 </a>